Girraween High School: History

 Girraween High School was first opened in 1976, with an enrolment of 300 students and 20 staff.
 Its inaugural Principal was Colin Bowser and the Deputy Principal Harry Earp.
 Shortly after the school's opening, an agricultural plot was established, staffed by a part-time farm hand.
 That same year, with the assistance of Science Teacher Fred Flanagan, a camera club was formed.
 Given that the medium was not at that time part of the art curriculum, the darkrooms were installed within the Science Department.
 In 1980, the Camera Club's collaboration with students interested in journalism led to the publishing of the school's first yearbook.

 In 1978, the school applied for a grant to build a number of buildings to represent a pioneer Australian town.
 Despite not receiving the funding, under the guidance of Industrial Arts teacher John Lawson, the school erected a colonial cottage that was relocated from Blacktown.
 The building was the first of several, including a railway station, and constituted what was to become "Davey Village".
 The structures were burnt down a decade later with the school maintaining the remains in what is now part of the expanded agriculture plot.

 Through the years of 1977 to 1983, Gus the Goat served as the school's official mascot.
-On his passing in 1983, the school newspaper was dedicated to him, although now the newsletter is called Etcetera.
+On his death in 1983, the school newspaper was dedicated to him, although now the newsletter is called Etcetera.

 In 1989, Girraween High became an academically selective school.
 Under principal Robert Cruikshank, specialist computer rooms and music studios were constructed, and a sister school relationship with Hisai High school in Mie, Japan was forged.

 At Presentation Day on 15 December 2008, former Premier Nathan Rees promised that a school hall would be added to the state's Capital Works program.
 In September 2009 a $400,000 grant was announced to extend the school gym and construct a stage.

 In 2014, Girraween High School achieved exceptional results in the HSC Examinations and was subsequently placed 15th statewide amongst all high schools.
 In 2015, Girraween High School ranked 8th statewide.

 In 2018, there were several upgrades made to the school such as new roofing and upgraded toilets.
 Further major improvements made to the school included upgrades to the Senior Lawn and Study.
 The development of modern quality learning environments included the addition of shade cloths, outdoor sandstone learning areas and an outdoor performance amphitheater.